lagimik/PartnerCrucible/Template.md

 Describe the purpose of this collection.
 The aim is to pull together a set of *key resources* from *different public sources* into a coherent set.

 - do not referene internal Microsoft resources
 - identify the login requirements as required.
-These could include MCPP login, or other
+These could include Microsoft AI Cloud Partner Program login, or other

 ## References